Women in Europe

 The evolution and history of European women coincide with the evolution and the history of Europe itself.
-According to the Catalyst, 51.2% of the population of the European Union in 2010 is composed of women (in January 2011, the population of the EU was at 502,122,750).
+Women's societal roles and rights vary by country and region and have changed significantly over time.

 History

+Prehistory

+Research suggests that "in contrast to men, rigorous manual labor was a more important component of prehistoric women's behavior than was terrestrial mobility through thousands of years of European agriculture."

+Ancient and Modern History

 According to Michael Scott, in his article "The Rise of Women in Ancient Greece" (History Today), "place of women" and their achievements in Ancient Greece was best described by Thucidydes in this quotation: that The greatest glory [for women] is to be least talked about among men, whether in praise or blame.

 The modern-day characteristics of women in Belarus evolved from the events that happened in the history of Belarus, particularly when the "concept of equal rights for women was first developed and substantiated in the late 16th century".
 The so-called Grand Duchy Charter of 1588 - one of the most important legal documents in Belarusian history - protected the dignity of Belarusian women under the law.
-Women in Belarus and their contribution to Belarusian society is celebrated annually on the 8th of March, during International Women's Day.
+Women in Belarus and their contribution to Belarusian society is celebrated annually on 8 March, during International Women's Day.